johndovern/ani-man/README.md

 ### FILTERS
 You may not want ani-man to consider every directory with a [valid](https://github.com/johndovern/ani-man#Valid-extensions) file in it as a show.
 I know I don't.
 For that reason you can set a list of filters that ani-man will apply when building your library by adding names to filter in the `ani-man.filters` file.

 The included filters file has some filters preset.
 These were all directories that I found no use to keep track of.
 You can remove or include whatever directories you like by simply writing the name of the directory in this file.
-The names will be split on newlines and tabs.
+The names will be split on newlines.
 Spaces are fine and you do not need to add quotes unless the directory you want to filter contains quotes.

-**Please note**: the filters only apply to individual directories themselves and not their subdirectories.

-If you have a filter for `Extras` any directory named `Extras` will be filtered.
-However, if `Extras/More-extras` exists and has valid files inside of it, ani-man will not filter it.
-In this case ani-man sees `Extras/More-extras` as the last directory `More-extras`.
-You would need a filter for `More-extras` in order to filter this directory as well.

-I may look into optionally filtering subdirectories as well.
-However, my present attempts are ugly, and I am not confident in their reliability.
-I am happy to take suggestions for this; as well as, any optimizations or features anyone might have to suggest.
+### RECURSIVE
+You may optionally filter directories recursively.
+Simply set `RECURSIVE=1` in `ani-man.conf`.
+The default value is `0`.

 ### DEBUG
 By default ani-man sends progress notes and errors via notify-send.
 However, this can be changed by setting `DEBUG=1` in ani-man.conf.
 Alternatively you can use the `-d, --debug` flag to get this behavior on demand.